IyerHari9999/BookYourShow-Movie-Ticketing-System-Using-Java/README.md

 # BookYourShow-Movie-Ticketing-System-Using-Java

-# Note That this project was made using NetBeans IDE 8.2.
+# This project was made using NetBeans IDE 8.2.
 So you can open the folder "BookYourShow" as a new project in NetBeans.
-# Also make sure you use Jcalender in order to run this project errorless.
+Also make sure you use Jcalender in order to run this project errorless.

 INTRODUCTION
 The program BookYourShow is a Graphical User Interface based program that stimulates a real-time movie booking System interface to the end User.